AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/security-best-practices.md

 >[!TIP]
 >
->Maintain the security of the Adobe Commerce solution by subscribing to the [Adobe Security Notification Service](https://www.adobe.com/subscription/adbeSecurityNotifications.html) to get the latest security information and instructions to mitigate against known security issues.
+>Get the latest security information and instructions to mitigate against known security issues by subscribing to the [Adobe Security Notification Service](https://www.adobe.com/subscription/adbeSecurityNotifications.html).

 ## Develop a disaster recovery plan

-Develop a comprehensive disaster recovery plan to control damage and restore normal business operations quickly if the security of Commerce sites and data is compromised.
+Control damage and restore normal business operations quickly if the security of Commerce sites and data is compromised by developing a comprehensive disaster recovery plan.

 If a customer requires restoration of Commerce instance due to a disaster, Adobe can provide the customer with backup files.
 The customer and solution integrator, if applicable, can perform the restore.